peteash10/kwmc/README.md

 # 20/20 Visions for Knowle West Media Centre
-References and links for Pete Ashton's 20/20 Visions essay.
+References and links for Pete Ashton's 20/20 Visions essay **[My New Camera Is A Laser](http://twentytwentyvisions.org.uk/artists/pete-ashton/)**

 My website is at [peteashton.com](http://peteashton.com)